-It should be considered that the same technology could be used under different circumstances, within different management schemas or standards, diverse patients, by different professionals or caregivers and in different places/settings.
-Therefore, when framing the PICO question (see chapter 5), to which extent that use referred to different patients (P), within diverse healthcare systems (I), different standards of care (C) or considering different outcomes or different ways of measuring the same outcomes (O) requires context-based information, evidence or analysis to sustain decision making.
-At present, the intended and unintended consequences of implementing a health technology or group of technologies have been simplified in domains to consider within HTA analysis (see figure 2).
-In view of that, most HTA analysis consider domains such as: safety, efficacy, economic aspects, patients and social aspects, ethical, legal, and organizational aspects.
-The HTA collaboration within Europe, EUnetHTA (EUnetHTA,2021), under its agreed HTA core Model considered that there were aspects or domains which results from assessment could be shareable within the members of the network, such as safety, efficacy, health problem and current use of the technology and the description of the technology and its characteristics.
-However, this is not fully true, considering that aspects such as safety or efficacy/effectiveness could have even different results/effects depending on the characteristics of the patients, or the systems in which those patients will receive healthcare.
+It should be considered that the same technology could be used under different circumstances, within different management schemes or standards, diverse patients, by different health professionals or caregivers and in different places/settings.
+Therefore, when framing the PICO question (see Chapter 4), to which extent that use refers to different patients (P), within diverse healthcare systems (I), different standards of care (C) or considering different outcomes or different ways of measuring the same outcomes (O), requires context-based information, evidence or analysis.
+At present, the intended and unintended consequences of implementing a health technology or group of technologies have been simplified in several HTA domains (see Figure 2).
+In view of that, most HTA analysis consider domains such as: safety, effectiveness, economic aspects, patients and social aspects, ethical, legal, and organizational aspects.
+The HTA collaboration within Europe, EUnetHTA (EUnetHTA,2021), considered that certain assessment results could be shared across jurisdictions, such as safety, (relative) effectiveness, health problem, current use of the technology and the description of the technology and its characteristics.
+However, this is not fully true, considering that aspects such as safety or effectiveness could have different results depending on the characteristics of the patients, or the systems in which those patients will receive healthcare.
 The former is exemplified by the differences in epidemiological characteristics across populations for specific type of diseases.
-For example, it is well known that the population from south Europe has better cardiovascular profiles than the population from northern Europe.
-This has been shown to impact in the cost-effectiveness of a technology aimed to decrease high blood pleasure in patient non-respondents to drug therapy.
-In this case while the cost-effectiveness analysis was positive for northern Europe (Borisenko et al, 2014) it was not when applying the same methodology but with southern population data (Soto et al, 2016).
-The differences in the cost-effectives analysis (CEA) results, were not just a matter of costs, it was mainly a matter of effectiveness results from technology due to epidemiological population profiles.
+For example, it is well known that the population from Southern Europe has better cardiovascular profiles than the population from Northern Europe.
+This has been shown to impact the cost-effectiveness of a technology aimed to decrease high blood pressure in patients that were non respondent to drug therapy.
+While the cost-effectiveness analysis was positive for patients from Northern Europe (Borisenko et al, 2014) it was not when applying the same methodology to Southern European population data (Soto et al, 2016).
+The differences in the cost-effectiveness analysis (CEA) results were not just a matter of costs, it was mainly due to effectiveness results based on different epidemiological population profiles.
+It is obvious that including different population profiles and performing subgroup analysis (according to ethnic and geographical distributions) could help, as differences can occur not only due to the genetic profile of the patients, but also from their lifestyle and environmental exposure; these could influence the final outcomes.
+Furthermore, it seems to be desirable to implement policies and methods that support and enhance the analysis of real-world data in different contexts with the main purpose of analysing the value in real world conditions (values in this case are included per se).